fbpx

 6. Organize your space with student cleanup and artwork storage in mind

-A great tip for staying organized is to teach students to clean up starting with the very first day of art class.
+A great tip for staying organized is to reteach students to clean up starting with the very first day of art class back from winter break.
 You don’t need to spend an entire class period going over procedures, you can have students learn them through practice from day one.

 Reference your clean up procedures to create an artwork storage system that works for your classroom.
 Be sure to label and/or color code drying racks or tables designated for their class so that students can put away work independently.